powerchordlabs/forte-api/README.md

 ##### api.organizations.getAll(filter): [object]
 Returns all organizations matching the `filter` option(s).

+###### args
 * `filter: object`
-A json filter object that is used to filter results from the api.
+A json object that is used to filter results from the api.

 ```js
 api.organizations.getAll({status: 'active'}) // return all active items
 ```

 ##### api.organizations.getOne(filter): object
 Returns one organization matching the filter option(s).
 In the event your filter matches multple items, only the first one will be returned.

+###### args
+* `filter: object`
+A json object that is used to filter results from the api.

 ```js
 api.organizations.getOne({trunkID: '1'}) // return the item with trunkID=1